 Guaranteed and priority places

-***Places are guaranteed subject to the full completion, on time, of the student, parent, and school coordinator application forms.
-Incomplete or late applications will not be guaranteed a place on YESS.
+Places guaranteed subject to the completion, on time, of the student, supporter and school-coordinator application forms.

 We prioritise places for students who've taken part in: